gibbok/frontend-boilerplate/README.md

 React Components, their tests, and StoryBook stories can be located anywhere in the `src` folder, please use `.tsx` for React with JSX and `.stories.tsx` for stories.

-Styled Components are pre-installed by default and it has been setted to use `displayName` as class name for better debugging.
+Styled Components is pre-installed by default and it has been set to use `displayName` as class name for better debugging.
 If you don't need this feature, you can disable it in file `.babelrc` with the `"displayName": false` option:

-Also, your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standard.
+Also, your application will use a CSS normalizer, which makes browsers render all elements more consistently and in line with modern standards.

 ### Linting

-The `npm run lint` lint script supports `.ts, .tsx, .js, .json` files, use `npm run lint:fix` to automatically and safelly formats the code.
+The `npm run lint` script supports `.ts, .tsx, .js, .json` files, use `npm run lint:fix` to automatically and safelly format the code using ESLint and Prettier rules.

-If you use Visual Studio Code IDE on file save, your source code will be automatically formatted, but you need to have installed [ESLInt](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension, using:
+If you use Visual Studio Code IDE on file save, your source code will be automatically formatted if you have installed [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.
+Type the following command in your terminal to install it:

 ```shell
 code --install-extension dbaeumer.vscode-eslint